Sigrsig/Word-puzzle-solver/README.md

 - Automatically update with the current day's puzzle
 - Address bug where sometimes the output is empty
 - Make the page look nicer

+## Contact me

+If you have any questions or concerns regarding the app, please don't hesitate to reach out to me at siggagreen@gmail.com or at [My Website](https://www.siggagreen.com/).
+Thank you for checking out my project!